freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/040_A_Sorted_Table/+page.md

 Once you’re comfortable with this pattern, you can reuse it with any of the [External Component Box Types](/Documentation/Under_the_Hood/Editor_Framework/External_Component_Box_Types).

 Since external components are still experimental, we’re eager to learn how you plan to use them.
-If you decide to incorporate them, please reach out to the Freon team at [info@freon4dsl.dev](mailto:info@freon4dsl.dev) or via GitHub—we’re happy to help.
+If you decide to incorporate them, please reach out to the Freon team at [info@openmodeling.nl](mailto:info@openmodeling.nl) or via GitHub — we’re happy to help.

 ## The Complete Svelte Component